 The trail veers to the south and then makes a sharp turn back toward Mummy Mountain as it traverses the top of a scree slope.
 There are great views along this section of trail down to Kyle Canyon and toward Red Rock Canyon.

 Care is needed not to continue too far along the North Loop Trail; after the second switch-back across the scree slope, you leave the trail and head directly up the scree slope.
 It helps if you have a GPS-enabled map so you set a waypoint.
-Or look out for an arrow carved into the trunk of a pine tree, on the main trail.
+There’s an arrow carved into the trunk of a pine tree, on the main trail – but it’s easy to miss.

 This is section is hard work.
 You might find it easier to scramble up the large (natural) drainage channel that goes straight up the middle of the steep slope.
-Or you may not!
 Hiking poles may help.
 The main thing you need is persistence as you take two steps forward, and then slide one step back… Eventually you’ll reach the top of the scree slope, where you veer right (east) onto an obvious ridge.
 There are some nice views from here, and there’s some nice spots for a break.
-If you’ve made it up the scree slope, the rest of the hike is going to be easy.
+Once you’ve made it up the scree slope, the rest of the hike is comparatively easy.

 As you continue ascending up the ridge in an easterly direction, there’s the occasional cairn but no track.
 You can’t really go wrong though, as the ridge is fairly narrow and drops off steeply on both sides.
 There’s nice views out to the south.